kagalle/objective-gentoo/gentoo_install_guide.rst

    * All partition values shown below are for example only.
    * Partitions should be created in order of partition number (e.g. sdb1, sdb2, sdb3, sdb4).
 Rows below are in the order that they can be mounted.
    * The root partition size is typical, but can be reduced if space is not available.
 Generally "steal" from ``home`` until there is no extra available, then reduce ``root`` as needed afterward.
-The minimimum root size is about 10 GB.
+The minimum root size is about 10 GB.
    * The boot partition (where the kernels are stored and read when booting) is shared by the ESP (EFI system partition) which is what UEFI looks for when booting.
 The kernel needs to be available outside of the root partition if it is encrypted at some point.
 UEFI always looks for a ``EFI`` directory within the efi partition, and so doesn't need to be separate from `/boot`.
 That is: boot items live in ``/boot``, and efi items live in ``/boot/EFI``.

    \